joemolloy/munich_zoning_project/Readme.md

   * **Class Values:** A list (with a translations) of land use types to be included.
 Values not in this list will be ignored
   * **Scaling factors:** Comma separated values of the weighting for each land use type when distributing a certain statistic.
 We only apply scaling to employment in our example.
 The list must be the same length as the number of land use types in ‘Class Values’, and sum to 1

-The pre processing is designed specifically for the data availability that we are working with in developing the CITE Munich Regional Model.
+The pre processing is designed specifically for the data availability that we are working with in developing the [Munich Regional Model](http://www.msm.bgu.tum.de/index.php?id=30&L=1).
 However, care has been taken to make many of the steps generic, and will be useful to modellers preparing their data for the zoning algorithm.

 ##Notes on Inputs